 All PREMIS metadata is either embedded in or referenced from the amdSec/digiprovMD element of the appropriate METS file.

-Further, to enhance the interoperability scope of the Common Specification for Information Packages and to strengthen management of IPs in an archive, this specification imposes additional requirements in regard to use of PREMIS for describing Common Specification IPs.
-The principles adopted in the Common Specification for deciding the additional PREMIS semantic units required are:
+Further, to enhance the interoperability scope of the CS IP and to strengthen management of IPs in an archive, this specification imposes additional requirements in regard to use of PREMIS for describing Information Packages.
+The principles adopted in the CS IP for deciding the additional PREMIS semantic units required are:

 PREMIS should be used to record detailed technical metadata.
 In METS the technical metadata included should only include the checksums and size of files;